 Ry Dunn is a poet and artist living in Brooklyn, NY.
 He and Becca Teich curate the reading series Desperate Living, in Brooklyn, since 2020.
 His work can be found in the Poetry Project’s Recluse, and a chapbook from g.l.o.s.s. press titled Failure & Forgetting

 Gina Ferrara lives and writes in New Orleans.
-She has four poetry collections including her most recent Weight of the Ripened (Dos Madres Press, 2020).
-Amiss, her latest collection, is forthcoming from Word Tech Communications.
+She has five poetry collections including her latest, Amiss, forthcoming from Dos Madres Press.
 Her work has appeared in numerous journals including Callaloo, The Poetry Ireland Review and Tar River Poetry and was selected for publication in the Sixty-Four Best Poets of 2019 by Black Mountain Press.
 Since 2007, she has curated The Poetry Buffet, a monthly reading series in New Orleans.
 She teaches English and writing at Delgado Community College.

 ray ferreira: a performer of sorts.
 She is a blaqlatina from occupied Lenape lands called New York, NY: the illegitimate EEUU.
 Another spacetimemattering/materialdiscusive (dis)continuity: [a n o t h e r a r c h i p e l a g o] the Caribbean>the Greater Antilles>Hispañola>the Dominican Republic [a n o t h e r a r c h i p e l a g o] Corona>Queens>Brooklyn>Lenapehoking She stays playin, showing work at the Little Island, Performance Space New York, Queens Museum, Brooklyn Museum, Wendy's Subway and The Knockdown Center.
 She also received an MFA from Hunter College.

 Norman Fischer is a poet, essayist, and Zen Buddhist priest.
-The latest of his more than twenty-five prose and poetry titles are the serial poems Untitled Series: Life As It Is (Talisman House) and On a Train At Night (Presse Universite de Rouen et Havre).
+His latest of more than twenty-five prose and poetry titles include There was a clattering as...
+(Lavender Ink), the serial poems Untitled Series: Life As It Is (Talisman House) and On a Train At Night (Presse Universite de Rouen et Havre).
 His latest prose works are The World Could Be Otherwise: Imagination and the Bodhisattva Path and Experience: Thinking, Writing, Language and Religion.
 He is the founder of the Everyday Zen Foundation (www.everydayzen.org), a network of Zen meditation groups and other projects.

 Kay Gabriel is a poet and essayist.
 She's the author of Kissing Other People or the House of Fame (Rosa Press, 2021) and A Queen in Bucks County (Nightboat, 2022).
 With Andrea Abi-Karam she co-edited We Want It All: An Anthology of Radical Trans Poetics (Nightboat, 2020).
 She lives in Queens.